bobbingwide/fizzie/README.md

 * For some of the templates and template parts to work properly you will need to install and activate the pre-requisite plugins.
 * For templates which include navigation blocks you will need to edit the supplied menus.

+* Pre-requisite plugins: see also Notes
+* oik
+* oik-fields
+* oik-a2z
+* sb-breadcrumbs-block
+* Yoast SEO - for breadcrumbs logic

 ## Change Log
+# 0.0.8
+* Added: Disable the logic that attempts to insert the global post ID into the $fizzie_processed_content array.
+Issue #31
+* Added: Attempt to allow recursive reusable block problems to be fixed using the editor.
+Issue #31
+* Changed: Start refactoring of overrides.
+Issue #25
+* Added: Improve solution to detect recursive post-content blocks.
+Issue #27
+* Added: Improve solution to detects recursive template-parts.
+Issue #30
+* Added: core/post-hierarchical terms - cater for unknown taxonomies.
+Issue  #29
+* Added: Attempt to avoid infinite recursion in the core/post-content block.
+Issue #27
+* Changed: Restructure home.html to use a simplified home-query.html that uses metadates.html, and metadates.html to use [bw_field]

 # 0.0.7
 * Changed: Improve CSS styling for nav menus,https://github.com/bobbingwide/fizzie/issues/26
 * Changed: Define CSS styling for metadates template part,https://github.com/bobbingwide/fizzie/issues/23